Engee documentation

 gcc version 12.2.0 (Debian 12.2.0-14)

-At the time this example was created, the Engee system allowed the gcc compilation chain to use the 12.2.0 version of , although we need this command more for debugging purposes - to make sure the compiler is installed and working.
+At the time of creating this example, the Engee system allowed the use of a compilation chain. gcc versions 12.2.0 although we need this command more for debugging purposes – to make sure that the compiler is installed and running.

 Compiling code in Engee